The Daily Walk with Love

 Just a Little Easier

-The Daily Walk with Love, January 4, 2018, by Paul Evans, with primary (featured) video of The Death Of The American Middle Class, Journeyman Pictures and YouTube — 27:59; and included video of Working Class Home Or Middle Class Home: Some Root Differences, Mass.
+The Daily Walk with Love, republished May 2, 2020, first published January 4, 2018, by Paul Evans, with primary (featured) video of The Death Of The American Middle Class, Journeyman Pictures and YouTube — 27:59; and included video of Working Class Home Or Middle Class Home: Some Root Differences, Mass.
 School of Law at Andover and YouTube — 4:50.
 Featured photograph of a multi-generational, middle class family is courtesy of Quizzle Wire.

 See America’s Jubilee: We Are In a Bad Depression Right Now & Political Dynamite is About to Ensue, The Daily Walk with Miracles, January 8, 2018, by Paul Evans: “Here is much evidence, supported by major players in the market, facts, resources, and documentation, that we are on the verge of economic collapse.
 Some 78 percent of Americans now live paycheck to paycheck.
 It’s gotten so bad, 73% of Americans now die with debt… with an average total of more than $60,000!
 A Jubilee is the only thing which has been thought of which might fix it.”